Adrian Leat

 Adrian Leat (born 22 September 1987) is a New Zealand judoka.
 He competed in the Men's 73 kg event at the 2014 Commonwealth Games where he won the silver medal.
 His older brother Alister Leat was also a representative judoka.

-Leat has a Master's degree in Architecture from Unitec Institute of Technology, completed in 2012.
+Leat attended Birkenhead College and has a Master's degree in Architecture from Unitec Institute of Technology, completed in 2012.